What is a McKenzie Friend?

-So in effect I am not a solicitor.
-If I was then my fees would be around £300 an
+So I am not a solicitor.
+If I was then my fees would be around £300 an hour.
+I

-hour.
-I, have in summary a law degree form one of the best universities in the UK (Bristol) and have passed my Bar Vocational course.
+have a law degree from one of the best universities in the UK (Bristol) and have passed my Bar Vocational course.